Get-Gud-Dev/Role/docs/README.md

 ## Development Stage [Dev Roadmap](ROADMAP.md)

 ### Abstract Design
-Current stage of development with the game engine is **abstract design**
+Current stage of development with the game engine is **abstract design** basically that means that I just make stuff up with no regard to limitations or possibilities or my future sanity.

 * See the documentation for this stage of development at [abstract design](1-abstract-design/README.md)